Brianni Lee Research Assistant

-B.A. in Philosophy and Germanic Languages and Literatures, Harvard University, Cambridge, Massachusetts, United States of America
+- B.A. magna cum laude in Philosophy and Germanic Languages and Literatures, Secondary in History, Harvard University, Cambridge, Massachusetts, United States of America

-Pre-College Program Graduation Certificate in Piano, The Juilliard School, New York, NY, United States of America
+- Pre-College Program Graduation Certificate in Piano, The Juilliard School, New York, NY, United States of America Graduated May 2016

-Ms. Brianni Jeemin Lee is an undergraduate student at Harvard University pursuing a joint concentration in German and Philosophy.
+Ms. Brianni Jeemin Lee is an M.Phil student at the University of Cambridge studying philosophy.

 - John Harvard Scholar 2018-2019 (Top 5%)